 \subsection{Convergence analysis}

-For simplicity, we will look at the case in which the function $f$ is Lipschitz continuous on its second argument, i.e. there is a constant $L>0$ such that for all $t\in [0,T]$ is holds that
+For simplicity, we will look at the case in which the function $f$ is Lipschitz continuous on its second argument, i.e. there is a constant $L>0$ such that for all $t\in [0,T]$ it holds that

 In that case, consider the difference of two consecutive iterates of \eqref{eq:ode-imp-iter}, which using the Lipschitz continuity of $f$ gives